arrilot/laravel-widgets/README.md

 #Simple widgets for Laravel

-*This packages provides a basic widget functionality to boost your views.
+*This package provides basic widget functionality to boost your views.
 Really fast and convinient workflow at the expense of limitted flexibility*

 ## Installation